munirturk/munirturk/README.md

 - 👋 Hi, I’m @munirturk
-- 👀 I’m interested in ...
+- 👀 I’m interested in electronic and software
-- 🌱 I’m currently learning ...
+- 🌱 My website ise www.munirturk.com.tr
-- 💞️ I’m looking to collaborate on ...
+- 💞️ My mail is m.trk485200@gmail.com
-- 📫 How to reach me ...
+Thank you very much.

 <!---
 munirturk/munirturk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.